-The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging and frontier market countries (as defined by reference to the MSCI Country Classification Standards).
-A significant portion of the Index consists of securities of Australian, Canadian, and the United States issuers.
+The Index consists of securities of both U.S. and foreign issuers, including securities of issuers located in emerging and frontier market countries as defined by reference to the MSCI Country Classification Standards.
+Emerging markets are countries that are transitioning from the developing phase to the "developed" phase.
+Frontier markets are countries that are more established than the least developed countries but still less established than the emerging markets.

+A significant portion of the Index consists of securities of Canadian, Chilean, and Australian issuers.